givemepower8/Phaser3Practices/docs/COC.md

 Prefer defensive structures.

-Strength: higher HP so better distracting troop to protect the group.
+Strength: meat shield, high HP so better distracting troop to protect the attacking troop like wizards, witches and bowlers.

-Weakness: Slow and low attack.
+Weakness: Slow and low DPS.
 Giant will ignore troops while any defensive structures in range so it's vulnerable to defensing heros.

 Giant is terrible at tearing down walls, must go with wizards as a meat shield for them.